AlanFreed/PhysicalVectors.jl/README.md

 const PhysicalUnits = PhysicalSystemsOfUnits.PhysicalSystemOfUnits
 ```

-the following type definition for a physical scalar field is exported as
+the following type definition for a physical vector field is exported as

 ```
 struct PhysicalVector <: PhysicalField